Farmers Leading the Way as the Bedrock of Our Global Food System

 We may not appear to share a lot in common.
 One of us is a woman who farms in the tropical climate of Nigeria; the other is a man who grows food under entirely different conditions in the United Kingdom.
 But we share a passion for producing food, a fascination and respect for the soil, know the joy and heartbreak of working with the weather, and we are committed to learning from each other and lending our voices to ensure the farmers’ views on how we use and translate science and innovation in the field are heard and incorporated in policy discussions.
 We’re also both members of the Global Farmer Network, which seeks to unite farmers and amplify our voices as we promote the benefits of trade, access to technology, sustainable agriculture, and an appreciation of sound science.

-Dans 2015, the General Assembly of the UN approved a list of 17 “sustainable development goals” involving economics, the environment, the role of women, et plus.
+In 2015, the General Assembly of the UN approved a list of 17 “sustainable development goals” involving economics, the environment, the role of women, and more.
 It set a deadline of 2030 for meeting these ambitious benchmarks.

 The second overall goal involves farmers directly: Ending hunger, achieving food security, improving nutrition, and promoting sustainable agriculture.